 Our retention periods for personal data are based on business needs and legal requirements.
 We retain personal data for as long as is necessary for the processing purpose(s) for which the information was collected, and any other permissible, related purpose.

-When personal data is no longer needed, we either securely destroy it, or irreversibly anonymise the data (and we may further retain and use the anonymised information).
+When personal data is no longer needed (in accordance with the table above), we either securely destroy it, or irreversibly anonymise the data (and we may further retain and use the anonymised information).

 If you wish to delete your registered account or unsubscribe to Tourism NT communications such as newsletters, publications, and event invitations, you may do so by contacting us on [email protected] or by clicking ‘unsubscribe’ at the bottom of an email newsletter.

 To ensure we have the correct information, please include your registered email address, first name and last name, and requested change.
 For example: